-As much as Polly Parsons’ endeavors are rooted in her family history, they are also deeply rooted in her own life experience – though her experiences are far from typical.
+As much as Polly’s endeavors are rooted in her family history, they are also deeply rooted in her own life experience — though her experiences are far from typical.
 A perfect example of this is the fateful way in which she first met her husband, digital artist and playwright Charlie Terrell.
-Parsons first encountered Terrell when she attended his multi-media stage production, “Taking the Jesus Pill.”
-Though they had not met before, Parsons felt an uncanny and immediate connection to Terrell that was only made more striking when she noticed that a photo of her father was prominently displayed in one of the production’s sets.
-After meeting, the two quickly fell in love and married.
-Once Parsons worked through her own struggles with addiction, they decided to move here to Austin.
-Inspired by her own experience combating addiction and by the tragic legacy of her father, Parsons identified a need in the artistic community for a place where artists could get sober.
+Polly first encountered Terrell when she attended his multi-media stage production, “Taking the Jesus Pill.”
+Though they had not met before, she felt an uncanny and immediate connection to Terrell that was only made more striking when she noticed that a photo of her father was prominently displayed in one of the production’s sets.
+The two fell in love and married.
+After Polly worked through her own struggles with addiction, they decided to move here to Austin.
+Inspired by her own experience combating addiction and by the tragic legacy of her father, she identified a need in the artistic community for a place where artists could get sober.
 She knew her creative strengths were hardly the same as her husband’s, but she also knew, with equal conviction, that she had something to contribute.

 Despite having so much to talk about, the interview flies by as Parsons describes the work of each of these institutions excitedly.
 She leaves one wondering just how she manages to juggle so many (and perhaps initially seemingly disparate) ideas and projects, but when asked what it is that connects this eclectic mix of art, production, service, and healing , she says the answer is clear – the connection is, and has always been Gram.
 Just as Gram’s music pulled from all genres in a manner that was previously unheard of, Parsons is similarly eclectic in her creativity.
 Left in the hands of his daughter, Gram Parson’s legacy will have an impact on the music community far beyond the songs he wrote.
 Though Polly Parsons channels that creativity a bit differently – perhaps in a manner more utilitarian than aesthetic–it has no less of an impact on the lives of the musicians and artists she touches.